Safe Environment Strategies: Technology

 Enforce the standards for behavior and interactions of staff and children as dictated by your Code of Conduct.
 Your Code of Conduct should outline the expected and appropriate behaviors and the consequences for inappropriate or harmful behaviors.
 Leadership should provide regular reinforcement, redirection, and enforce the consequences outlined in your policies.

 Build and maintain the type of environment described in your Safe Environment policies that ensures the safety of children at the site.
 Your Safe Environment policies should cover physical and procedural protocols for your in-person as well as virtual environments.
-All children should be supervised and accounted for at all times and all interactions at your organization should be observable or interruptible.
+All children should be supervised and accounted for at all times and all 1-on-interactions at your organization should be observable or interruptible.

 Screen all staff and volunteers at hire and ensure ongoing training and supervision.
 Initial and periodic background checks are recommended to ensure continued suitability to work with children.
 Ongoing supervision and training are required to reinforce expected behaviors and redirect inappropriate behaviors.